pahyde/modulo/README.md

 Ok that sounds epic but honestly this is just a neat little logging app that lets you plan tasks for the next day!
 It's written in c and gives you a interactive cli to add new tasks for the next day.

-## Usage:

-modulo is a minimal productivity app designed for continuity!
-It allows you to offload end-of-day thoughts, motivations, and goals onto tomorrows to-do list.

-Run the `modulo tomorrow` command and you will be prompted with an interactive loop to add new entries.
-Use the % character as a delimiter between entries.
-Type done when you're finished!

-These entries will then be available tomorrow via the `modulo today` command. modulo defines tomorrow using a wakeup time that you can configure.

-modulo assumes a default wakeup time of 9am but this can be configured using either `modulo set wakeup` or `modulo init` (see below).

-You can also run `modulo peek` to view tomorrows entries today.

-If desired use `modulo remove 1` to remove entry 1 from tomorrows list.

-Todays entries will be available for reflection and review until wakeup time tomorrow!

-Commands

-modulo init:
-    Sets username (Your name) and wakeup time parameters for the app.

-modulo tomorrow

-modulo today

-modulo set wakeup [8am, 1pm, 7:00]

-modulo set name